luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ### Milestone 5.3: Coordinator Group Chat Setup

-**Goal:** Create and manage coordinator group chat for each organization.
+**Goal:** Create and manage coordinator group chat for each organization, automatically created for new and existing organizations.

 **Tasks:**

-1. Create function or trigger to ensure coordinator group chat exists:
+1. Create database trigger `on_organization_created()`:
+    - Fires when organization is inserted
+    - Automatically creates coordinator_group conversation for new organization
+    - Sets `organization_id`, `type = 'coordinator_group'`, `foster_profile_id = NULL`
+2. Create function `ensure_coordinator_group_chat(org_id UUID)`:
     - Check if coordinator group chat exists for organization
     - If not, create it
-    - Link all coordinators in organization to it
+    - Returns conversation ID
+    - Used for manual creation if needed
-2. Create migration or seed script to create coordinator group chat for existing organizations
+3. Create migration to create coordinator group chat for existing organizations:
-3. Update coordinator creation logic to add them to group chat
+    - Run `ensure_coordinator_group_chat()` for each existing organization
+    - Only create if doesn't already exist
+4. Test automatic creation:
+    - Create new organization via Supabase dashboard
-4. Test: Verify coordinator group chat exists and coordinators can access it
+    - Verify coordinator group chat is automatically created
+5. Test access:
+    - New coordinators automatically have access via RLS (role = 'coordinator' AND organization_id matches)
+    - All coordinators in org can access group chat
+    - No manual linking needed - RLS handles access control

+**Flow Summary:**

+-   New organization created → trigger automatically creates coordinator_group conversation
+-   New coordinator signs up → automatically has access via RLS (no action needed)
+-   No manual group chat creation needed for coordinators

 **Testing:**

+-   New organization creation automatically creates coordinator group chat
--   Coordinator group chat exists for each organization
+-   Coordinator group chat exists for each organization (including existing ones)
--   All coordinators in org can access group chat
+-   All coordinators in org can access group chat via RLS
--   New coordinators are automatically added to group chat
+-   New coordinators automatically have access when they join org

-**Deliverable:** Coordinator group chat system working.
+**Deliverable:** Coordinator group chat system working with automatic creation.

 ---